zhutaosheng/vernac/index.md

 Believe it or not, you can learn Vernac for free!

-The Learn Vernac.org has been helping people to learn English for free since 2023!
+The Learn Vernac.org has been helping people to learn Vernac language for free since 2023!

 Vernac: This name means "vernacular" and suggests a language that is based on English but with simplified grammar and vocabulary, designed for ease of use and universal communication.